adryancore/globle-discord-bot/README.md

 - **Score Tracking**: Automatically detects and records Globle scores from user messages
 - **Daily Winner**: Declares a winner at the end of each day based on the fewest guesses
-- **Personalized Reminders**: Sends reminders at 8am and 9pm in each user's local timezone
+- **Personalized Reminders**: Sends reminders at 8am local time and 11pm Eastern Time
 - **Leaderboard**: Displays the current day's leaderboard on demand
+- **Timezone Management**: Users can set their local timezone for personalized morning reminders

 ## Setup Instructions